contiki-os/contiki/cpu/x86/mm/README.md

 space.
 This is the state of the system when the OS enters boot stage
 0. This stage is responsible for setting up a new GDT and loading the segment registers with the appropriate descriptors from the new GDT to enable boot stage 1 to run.
+Code in stage 1 for multi-segment protection domain implementations require that the appropriate segment-based address translations be configured.

 #### Boot Stage 1